 (9) Affordable Housing.
 [The growth share generated by nonresidential development shall be satisfied on-site with affordable units on the top floor of mixed-use buildings in lieu of payment of the nonresidential development fee.]
 At least 20 percent of the residential units shall be low- and moderate-income housing meeting all of the applicable standards and requirements for affordable units including those set forth in the Uniform Housing Affordability Controls (UHAC), N.J.A.C.
 5:26.1 et seq.
 At least 37 percent of the affordable units shall be made available to low-income households and at least 13 percent shall be made available to very low-income households as defined by the New Jersey Fair Housing Act.
-The remaining affordable units shall be located on-site and shall be reasonably dispersed throughout the development phased in accordance with the affordable housing construction schedule set forth in N.J.A.C.
+The remaining affordable units shall be made available to moderate-income households.
+The affordable units shall be located on-site and shall be reasonably dispersed throughout the development phased in accordance with the affordable housing construction schedule set forth in N.J.A.C.
 5:97-6.4(d).
 The nonresidential development fee authorized by the Statewide Non-Residential Development Fee Act shall apply to the nonresidential portion of mixed use developments containing residential components.